fartmonsterrbx/ropro-rex-free/README.md

+download my other extension for server sniper as it's not working on this one, however, the free ropro rex still works for server regions. https://github.com/fartmonsterrbx/roblox_server_sniper

 Unlock the Power of RoPro Rex for Free: Introducing Server Sniper Integration Elevate your RoPro experience with the inclusion of a cutting-edge Server Sniper.
 Now, you can obtain the coveted RoPro Rex without any cost.